Last Updated: May 26, 2022

-We need to consider the solutions to concentrated poverty, if having more than 20 percent of a neighborhood comprised of poor people is such a problem.
+We need to pursue solutions to concentrated poverty with urgency.
+Aside from household-level misery that we should not tolerate, a neighborhood comprised of more than 20 percent poor people represents a problem that we as a society can ill afford.
 Elsewhere on the site, in the concentration of poverty page and one on community poverty, we tell you why and how research shows this to be a social issue we need to remedy.

-Anecdotal evidence (word of mouth) suggests that households opt for the first solution to the extent that income gives better neighborhood options, destination neighborhoods are known and feel comfortable, and the household is functional.
+Anecdotal evidence (word of mouth) suggests that households opt for the first solution to the extent that small increases in income give housing options in better neighborhoods, destination neighborhoods are known and feel comfortable, and the household is functional.

-Functional households is the most complex element of the equation.
+Functional households may be the most complex element of the equation.
 Our umbrella term covers traits such as mental health, including the absence of depression and the presence of a sense of hope for a better life.

 Functionality also may mean executive function and impulse control sufficient to form and carry out a plan for the multi-stage activity of moving.